massalabs/station-massa-wallet/CONTRIBUTING.md

 This software implements this standard: <https://github.com/massalabs/massa-standards/blob/main/wallet/file-format.md>.

 For account file extension, we recommend `.yaml`.
 However, `.yml` is also supported in the import feature.

+## Frontend

+### Web app

+Go swagger URL prefix: `/web-app`

+Folder: `web-frontend`.

+This folder contains the source code of the web frontend app.
+It is a React app.

+### Wails

+Wails is a native GUI library for Go.
+It allows us to build a native GUI app with Go and React.

+Folder: `wails-frontend`.

+This folder contains the source code of the wails frontend app.
+It is a React app.